sharjeel3/react-cell-simulator-game/README.md

         - A Cell who "comes to life" outside the board should wrap at the other side of the board.
 * You can reset the game and start again
 * Have added a custom React hook to manage the state of alive cells and future generations
-* Board view 'use' custom hook to render the UI
+* Board view 'uses' custom hook to render the UI
 * Have added some unit tests to test essential logic for custom hook

 ## Approach